 And IWO officers-- like in that film yesterday, Peter Shipka said, we've got 146% solvency.
 We got more money in the bank than the state of New York requires us to have.
 And they pointed out that the auditors of New York State, for 21 years, had praised the IWO consistently for their finances.

 DAVID OST: Bob, just a couple of minutes, please.

 ROBERT ZECKER: Yeah, OK-- two minutes, yeah.
-A New York accountant, in the order, deposed that the IWO restricted its investments to municipal, state, and government bonds.
-Because as a group, they offered greater security.
-New York State now argued the political beliefs of IWO officers such as Saltzman, Reuben Saltzman, might constitute a moral and political hazard, and that they were too solvent, that they had too much money in the bank, and it might make its way to Moscow, again, never pointing to any evidence that this was ever done.
+A Newark accountant, in the Order, deposed that the IWO restricted its investments to municipal, state, and government bonds because as a group, they offered greater security.
+New York State now argued the political beliefs of IWO officers such as Saltzman, Rubin Saltzman, might constitute a moral and political hazard, and that they were too solvent, that they had too much money in the bank, and it might make its way to Moscow, again, never pointing to any evidence that this was ever done.

 All right, the IWO then formed a Policyholders Protective Committee to fight the state diktat.
 But the liquidation order-- and this is, again, very almost Stalinist.
 This is what New York called it.
 We will liquidate this IWO and turn its money over to for-profit insurance companies.
 So the IWO tried to fight back with the Policyholders Protective Committee.
 But lodges now, by the New York State order, were restricted from using any of their money except to engage in their defense campaign.

 They could not write any more insurance policies.
 They actually were ordered not to hold their annual convention.
 Because the state argued, oh, you'll start hiding evidence that you're communist.
 And that itself, by the way, was a violation of the New York State insurance laws that said you have to have an annual convention.

 The IWO now could only meet for the purpose of defending the Order.
 No other business could be transacted.
 And as a result, members began dropping away.
 They could not enroll any new members.